Pray4Lovee/pezkuwi-sdk/bridges/modules/messages/README.md

 inbound messages.
 The `pallet_bridge_messages::BridgedChain` defines basic primitives of the bridged chain.
 The `pallet_bridge_messages::BridgedHeaderChain` defines the way we access the bridged chain headers in our runtime.
-You may use `pallet_bridge_grandpa` if you're bridging with chain that uses GRANDPA finality or `pallet_bridge_parachains::ParachainHeaders` if you're bridging with parachain.
+You may use `pallet_bridge_grandpa` if you're bridging with chain that uses GRANDPA finality or `pallet_bridge_teyrchains::TeyrchainHeaders` if you're bridging with teyrchain.

 The `pallet_bridge_messages::Config::MessageDispatch` defines a way on how to dispatch delivered messages.
 Apart from actually dispatching the message, the implementation must return the correct